-Although King's Quest VII is the only game in the series to avert Unwinnable by Design, there is one bit that breaks the game on newer, faster computers.
+- Although King's Quest VII: The Princeless Bride is the only game in the series not to be Unwinnable by Design, there is one bit that breaks the game on newer, faster computers.
 At one point, you have to pick up a lit firecracker and quickly put it to use before it explodes right in your pocket.
 However, being designed for slower machines, on a modern computer it may explode near instantaneously.

-Gold Rush has a timer problem opposite of the usual: The faster your computer, the slower a hidden timer runs.
-It means that even on a computer as slow as 1998 speeds, the realtor at the beginning never shows up in any reasonable amount of time.
+- Gold Rush! has a timer problem opposite of the usual: The faster your computer, the slower a hidden timer runs.
+It means that even on a computer as slow as 1998 speeds, the realtor at the beginning never shows up in any reasonable amount of time, and as a number of events in the game are timer-based, getting past one only increases your frustration at the others.
 (Setting the game speed to "slowest" makes the timer run faster, so it's passable if you know about this glitch.)

 Quest for Glory